JinLee794/ai-foundry-sandbox/README.md

 - Target resource group must exist
 - Virtual network (if existing) must be in the same region as AI Foundry resources
 - Required Azure resource providers must be registered in your subscription

+Note: If you already have a virtual network and subnets configured, you can reuse them by passing the subnet resource ID(s) to the deployment (see `infra/bicep/examples/private-foundry.test.bicepparam` for an example).
+The templates also include a `foundry/network.bicep` module if you prefer to create the VNet and subnets as part of the deployment.

 ### 6. Recreate Connections and Agents
 - **Connection Recreation:** Manually recreate connections to external data sources and services